My name is Conor O'Neill and I am the creator and owner of Know Yourself Nutrition. I help GAA athletes to get in shape and fuel their performances.

-My journey into the nutrition and fitness world started about the age of 7, when I started playing Gaelic Football, not that I was squatting or eating avocados at that age, that came later.
+My journey into the nutrition and fitness world started about the age of 7, when I started playing Gaelic Football, not that I was in the gym squatting or eating avocados at that age (that came later).

-I really started taking nutrition and training seriously about the age of 18 when I made it onto my senior team, Crossmaglen Rangers, then All-Ireland champions.
+I really started taking nutrition and training seriously about the age of 18 when I made it onto my senior Gaelic Football team, Crossmaglen Rangers, then All-Ireland champions.

 At that stage, I was what I'd refer to as skinny-fat, basically meaning that I looked skinny with clothes on, but I still had quite a high percentage of body fat, and no real visible muscle.
 With that said, I was still pretty fit.
 I had been training about 7-8 times a week with different teams, including my club minors, county minors and my school team.
 The time that wasn't spent training or doing school work, was mostly spent sleeping.
 I was like most young lads that age.